-Employee's reasonably believed to be under the influence of alcohol or drugs shall be prevented from engaging in further work and shall, for safety purposes be provided transportation from the work site.
+Employees reasonably believed to be under the influence of alcohol or drugs shall be prevented from engaging in further work and shall, for safety purposes be provided transportation from the work site.

-Employee's who voluntarily seek treatment for substance abuse requiring an absence from work may, with Department Head approval, be allowed to use earned sick leave and/or vacation during such absence.
+Employees who voluntarily seek treatment for substance abuse requiring an absence from work may, with department head approval, be allowed to use earned sick leave and/or vacation during such absence.

-C. Application
+C. APPLICATION

-This policy applies to all employees of and to all applicants for positions with the City of Pasadena and represented by PPSA.
-This policy applies to alcohol and to all substances, drugs, or medications, legal or illegal, which could impair an employee's ability to effectively and safely perform the function of their job.
+This policy applies to all employees of and to all applicants for positions with the City of Pasadena and represented by PPOA.
+This policy applies to alcohol and to all substances, drugs, or medications, legal or illegal, which could impair an employee's ability to effectively and safely perform the functions of the job.